VanOvermeire/fp-ts-lambda-routing/README.md

     }
 }

-// any errors will now return an object with status and message const routerForDict = router(dict, errorConstructor);
+// any errors will now return an object with status 400 and a message const routerForDict = router(dict, errorConstructor);
 ```

+## Requirements

+fp-ts is used both within the library and as part of the types.

-## TODOs
+## Possible improvements

 - should ideally also support other monads, definitely `Either`
+- allow 'ANY' as a catch-all http method